How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series

 To adapt collective outlier-detection to time series data, nonlinear time series analysis provides the possibility to generate the multivariate state space from scalar observations.
-The dynamical state of the system can be reconstructed from scalar time series\cite{Packard1980} by taking the temporal context of each point according to Takens' embedding theorem \cite{Takens1981}.
+The dynamical state of the system can be reconstructed from scalar time series \cite{Packard80} by taking the temporal context of each point according to Takens' embedding theorem \cite{Takens81}.
 This can be done via time delay embedding:

 where $X(t)$ is the reconstructed state at time $t$, $x(t)$ is the scalar time series.
 The procedure has two parameters: the embedding delay ($\tau$) and the embedding dimension ($E$).

-If E is sufficiently big ($E > 2*d$) compared to the dimension of the attractor ($d$), then the embedded (reconstructed) space is topologically equivalent to the system’s state space, given some mild conditions on the the observation function generating the $x(t)$ time series are also met. \cite{Takens1981}.
-Moreover, it has been shown that overembedding can tackle challenges posed by nonstationary signals, if $E > 2 * (d+p)$, where $p$ is the number of slowly changing nonstationary parameters \cite{Hegger2000}.
-In the overembedded state space, different values of $p$ maps into different state space domains.
+\soma{Starting from an initial condition, the state of a dynamical system typically converges to a subset of its space space and forms a lower dimensional manifold, called the attractor, which describes the dynamics of the system in the long run.} If E is sufficiently big ($E > 2*d$) compared to the dimension of the attractor ($d$), then the embedded (reconstructed) space is topologically equivalent to the system's state space, given some mild conditions on the the observation function generating the $x(t)$ time series are also met \cite{Takens81}.

 As a consequence of Takens' theorem, small neighborhoods around points in the reconstructed state-space also form neighborhoods in the original state space, therefore a small neighborhood around a point represents nearly similar states.
-This topological property has been leveraged to perform nonlinear prediction \cite{Ye2015}, noise filtering\cite{Schreiber1996,Hamilton2016} and causality analysis \cite{Sugihara2012, Benko2019, Selmeczy2019, Benko2018}.
+This topological property has been leveraged to perform nonlinear prediction \cite{Ye15}, noise filtering \cite{Schreiber96,Hamilton16} and causality analysis \cite{Sugihara12, Benko19, Selmeczy19, Benko18}.
 Naturally, time delay embedding can be introduced as a preprocessing step before outlier detection (with already existing methods i.e. LOF) to create the contextual space for collective outlier detection from time series.

 Besides the spatial information preserved in reconstructed state space, temporal relations in small neighborhoods can contain clues about the dynamics.
-For example recurrence time statistics were applied to discover nonstationary time series \cite{Kennel1997, Rieke2002}, to measure attractor dimensions \cite{Gao1999, Carletti2006, MARWAN2007} and to detect changes in dynamics \cite{Gao2013, Martinez-Rego2016}.
+For example recurrence time statistics were applied to discover nonstationary time series \cite{Kennel97, Rieke02}, to measure attractor dimensions \cite{Gao99, Carletti06, Marwan07} and to detect changes in dynamics \cite{Gao13, Martinez-Rego16}.